Nils-Rudolf/SpeakNote/README.md

 1. Sign up at [OpenAI](https://platform.openai.com/api-keys)
 2. Generate an API key
 3. Enter the API key in SpeakNote settings

-## Keyborad Setup
-1. Open System Settings.
-2. Go to Keyboard in the sidebar.
-3. Scroll down and click on Keyboard Shortcuts.
-4. In the window that opens, scroll to the bottom and click Function Keys.
-5. Enable the toggle: “Use F1, F2, etc. keys as standard function keys”.

 ## Usage
 1. Start the application from your Applications folder